dig/onset-data/README.md

 # onset-data
 Authors: Digital

-Feel free to submit pull requests.
+Feel free to submit pull requests, I plan on adding all class names for objects, vehicles, doors, weapons and clothing.

+### Features
+* Adds all weapon class names, WEAPON_COLT, WEAPON_DEAGLE, etc.
+* Useful functions for weapons.

 ### Installation
 Download all files from this repository and place them inside your package.